liborsvoboda/EASYSYSTEM-EASYSERVER-EN/README.md

 ONLINE EXAMPLE: https://kliknetezde.cz

-  SO DON'T DELAY AND CALL TODAY BEFORE THE PRICE GOES UP
+  SO DON'T DELAY AND CALL TODAY BEFORE THE PRICE GOES UP BACKEND SERVER CAN BE USED INDEPENDENTLY FOR ANY OTHER MULTIPLATFORM PROJECT

   IT Architect
   Libor Svoboda GroupWare-Solution.Eu
   Tel: 00420 724986873, email: Libor.Svoboda@GroupWare-Solution.Eu